deepayan/deepayan.github.io/tmp/rfc-grengine.md

 not going to support these features can simply ignore these new calls by implementing them as no-ops.

+## Option 2

+A more general approach would be to define a single entry point that encapsulates both tooltips and hyperlinks.
+This could loook like

+- `dev->beginTag(const char *name, SEXP value)`

+- `dev->endTag(const char *name)`

+where valid values of `name` are pre-specified as part of the API.
+It can initially be one of `"tooltip"` and `"hyperlink"`, with possible additions further down the line.
+The possible structure of `value`, possibly as a named list, will also need to be specified as part of the API.

+This approach would allow subsequent extensions without changing the device API.
+Devices should be written to ignore unrecognized `names`-s rather than throw an error.

 # R level API